suffolklibraries/lgc/content/collections/events/guided-walk-06-05.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740657425
+updated_at: 1740657829
 duplicated_from: 6793400a-5080-4883-bfbb-29ae185a70e6
 ---
-Learn about the history, ecology and management of Lackford Lakes.
+Join us on a evening walk to listen to the nightingales!